centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/troubleshooting-guide.md

 ## Resource not starting

-In the event of a Centreon resource (e.g. `centreontrpad`) failing to start, *failed actions* will appear at the bottom of the `crm_mon` command's output **and** the resources that are supposed to be started are listed after it.
+In the event of a Centreon resource (e.g. `centreontrapd`) failing to start, *failed actions* will appear at the bottom of the `crm_mon` command's output **and** the resources that are supposed to be started are listed after it.
 It will look like this:

 <Tabs groupId="sync">
 <TabItem value="RHEL 8 / Oracle Linux 8" label="RHEL 8 / Oracle Linux 8">